techascent/tech.datatype/docs/dimensions-bytecode-gen.md

 ### Step 2 - A Class Definition

-Now we start interacting with the excellent [insn](https://github.com/jgpc42/insn) library.  `insn` is great because it wraps the bytecode generation facilities of [ow2.asm](https://asm.ow2.io/) in a functional, declarative abstraction *and stops right there* :-).
-This is a signficiant foundational piece to building a great bytecode compiler as you can visually inspect the bytecode before you sent it to the actual compiler and you can build the bytecode in various functional ways.
+Now we start interacting with Justin Conklin's excellent [insn](https://github.com/jgpc42/insn) library.  `insn` is great because it wraps the bytecode generation facilities of [ow2.asm](https://asm.ow2.io/) in a functional, declarative abstraction *and stops right there* :-).
+This is a signficant foundational piece to building a great bytecode compiler because it is easy to visually inspect the bytecode before it is sent to the actual compiler.
+It is also easy to build as it is simply an abstraction built out of some of the fundamental types of Clojure: vectors, maps, keywords, and integers.

 The [bytecode](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings)